Glasair Aviation: History

 Tom Hamilton began flight testing the Glasair TD and founded Stoddard-Hamilton Aircraft in 1979.
 Glasair Aviation was formed in 2001 when Thomas W. Wathen purchased the Glasair assets from bankrupt Stoddard-Hamilton Aircraft, Inc. and signed an agreement with Arlington Aircraft Development, Inc. (AADI) to buy all rights to and assets of the GlaStar model.

 In July 2012 the company was sold to the Jilin Hanxing Group, which formed a new company Glasair Aircraft USA, LLC.
 The company indicated that it intended to certify the Glastar design and otherwise retain production in Arlington, Washington.
 Its chairman said that purchasing Glasair was "the first step in a very long journey" and envisioned the company producing trainers for flight schools and eventually personal aircraft for the Chinese market.

 Randy Lervold became the company CEO on 14 May 2019.

-Due to the COVID-19 pandemic, the company laid off its production and builder-assist staff, retaining ten employees for product support and engineering.
-It planned to take orders in 2021, and the company web sites states that it is taking limited orders for possible fulfilment in 2023.
+In 2020, in response to the COVID-19 pandemic, Glasair paused sales and manufacturing and furloughed most of its production and builder-assist staff, retaining a core team for product support and engineering.
+Sportsman kit sales resumed in September 2021.
+In July 2023, the company again stopped accepting new kit orders while moving Sportsman production from Arlington, Washington, to Zhenjiang, Jiangsu, China.
+By December 2024, Sportsman airframes were being manufactured in China, and KITPLANES described the Sportsman kit as being in production, although the availability of Chinese-built kits in the United States remained uncertain.